ON-DEMAND/ENDURING PROGRAM AVAILABLE THRU DECEMBER 8, 2023

 Columbia University Irving Medical Center invites you to join the leading educators from Columbia University, addressing an overview of high yield challenging scenarios in the management of IgA Nephropathy.
-The half-day conference course is designed to enhance the knowledge of healthcare professionals on the IgAN updates including pathogenesis (with particular emphasis on the Gut-Renal axis) , genetics, pathology and non-immunosuppresive and immunosuppressive strategies.
+The half-day course is designed to enhance the knowledge of healthcare professionals on the IgAN updates including pathogenesis (with particular emphasis on the Gut-Renal axis) , genetics, pathology and non-immunosuppresive and immunosuppressive strategies.
 Through a combination of lectures and case-based presentations, this course will deliver up-to-date and cutting-edge information that can be directly integrated into clinical practice.

-Following the program, all registrants will have access to lecture video recordings for ONE month.
+On registration, all registrants will be sent access to lecture video recordings.

 1. Discuss the basis of the pathogenesis of IgAN

 2. Define renal pathology patterns of IgAN, with emphasis on scoring systems.